iampedrolopez/50years_of_Formula1/readme.md

 Data from the nationality of all drivers to find the driver factories of the world.

+## To watch the original report please download the .zip file.

-## Getting Started
+## Prerequisites

 This program is written on python version 3.5

-## Prerequisites

-in main.py file the desired perdiod of extraction must be established.

-Please note that the coins.txt file must include the names of the coins to analyze.

 Please make sure you have installed the following libraries in python to run this program: